 "We will utilize the store on Ifland targeting Generation Zs who are the main customers of our convenience stores," Korea Seven's digital transformation division official Kim Ki-yeop said in a statement.

 The virtual store is based on the actual store located at Dong-ah Institute of Media and Arts, a college in Anseong some 67.6 kilometers (42 miles) from Seoul.
 Users can look around the metaverse campus near the store.
 Many universities are adopting metaverse to showcase virtual campuses for young students familiar with non-face-to-face activities.
-Soonchunhyang university held South Korea's first virtual entrance ceremony amid a coronavirus pandemic in 2021, allowing freshmen to meet professors and colleagues using avatars.
+Soonchunhyang University held South Korea's first virtual entrance ceremony amid the COVID-19 pandemic in 2021, allowing freshmen to meet professors and colleagues using avatars.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.